8 Best Homeowners Insurance Companies in Kentucky of 2022

 Your insurer will pay if someone is injured on your property and needs medical treatment, regardless of who’s at fault.
 It also pays if you, a family member, or a pet like a dog injures someone elsewhere.

-This policy pays to repair or replace belongings that are stolen or damaged in a covered peril, whether that happens in your home or on a trip.
+This policy pays to repair or replace stolen or damaged belongings in a covered peril, whether in your home or on a trip.

 Loss of Use